netzwerg/netzwerg.ch/posts/2020-03-30-on-self-care-and-science.markdown

 * stress hormone levels increase
 * breathing becomes shallow and rapid
-* blood pressure increases and heart rate goes up
+* blood pressure and heart rate go up
 * complex decision-making disappears

 The amygdala (actually, it's the amygdalae – we have two of them) are part of the limbic system.